|

 (From the dustjacket)

-Contemporary depictions of 10 of the persons profiled, from the volume’s dustjacket back.
+persons profiled, from the volume’s dustjacket back.

 Table of Contents